deekshakukreti/AdventureWorkDataWarehousing/Basic Concepts/README.md

 5. Is the context of data lost in translation as data is moved to other environments.

+### MetaData Management

+Metadata is important because of the fundamental differences in development lifecycle of the datawarehouse.
+The datawarehouse follows iteartive development lifecycle.
+The user of the datawarehouse must have accurate and up-to date access to metadata.

+Typically, technical metadata is described in the following :

+1. Data warehouse table structure
+2. Data warehouse table attribution
+3. Data warehouse source data
+4. Mapping from the system of record to the datawarehouse
+5. Data model specification
+6. Exttact logging
+7. Common routines for access of data

+Their are two types of Meta data.
+The business data which is of use and value to business person.
+The next is the technical metadata which is of use and value to the technicians.

 ### Distributed Datawarehouse

 #### Types of Distributed warehouse